paypal/Checkout-PHP-SDK/README.md

 ![Home Image](homepage.jpg)

 __Welcome to PayPal PHP SDK__.
-This repository contains PayPal's PHP SDK and samples for REST API.
+This repository contains PayPal's PHP SDK and samples for [v2/checkout/orders](https://developer.paypal.com/docs/api/orders/v2/) and [v2/payments](https://developer.paypal.com/docs/api/payments/v2/) APIs.

 This is a part of the next major PayPal SDK.
 It includes a simplified interface to only provide simple model objects and blueprints for HTTP calls.
 This repo currently contains functionality for PayPal Checkout APIs which includes Orders V2 and Payments V2.

+Please refer to the [PayPal Checkout Integration Guide](https://developer.paypal.com/docs/checkout/) for more information.
+Also refer to [Setup your SDK](https://developer.paypal.com/docs/checkout/reference/server-integration/setup-sdk/) for additional information about setting up the SDK's.

 ## Prerequisites